University disclaimers on external, first contact, suspect, or malicious email

 - The external disclaimer is applied to all messages from non-University senders, unless the entire external organization (not an individual sender) has been explicitly whitelisted

-- UTmail personal accounts (current students, alumni, retirees) will soon stop receiving these disclaimers
+- UTmail personal accounts (current students, alumni, retirees) won't receive these disclaimers

 |Why Is This Changing?|

 |Frequently Asked Questions|

 Microsoft recently introduced a feature called "first contact safety tips."
 These safety tips appear in outlook web, desktop, and mobile clients and notify recipients the first time they get a message from the sender or if they don't often get messages from the sender.
 This capability adds an extra layer of security protection against impersonation attacks.

 Starting 5/3/2019, Office 365 Exchange & UTmail users will begin to see disclaimers inserted into certain received or, in extremely rare cases, sent messages.
 These disclaimers are meant to make the recipient aware of message attributes that could indicate that the sender is misrepresenting who they are, or that the email contains possibly unwanted or malicious content.

 The most frequent message disclaimer will warn when a message is sent from a source external to The University of Texas.

 Occasionally, a red disclaimer will appear indicating that the external sender shares the name of someone internally.
 If the sender of one of these messages claims to be someone representing the University of Texas, then this disclaimer is a good indication that the sender could be fraudulent.

 The purpose of this disclaimer is to make the recipient aware that the message originated from outside of our organization.
 Increasingly, the university is targeted by phishing attacks that leverages some form of email spoofing.
 Email spoofing involves an external email address impersonating a staff or faculty member in order to mislead, manipulate, and scam an unsuspecting victim.
 A more obvious version of a spoofed, or impersonated, message can be seen below.